jaykstah/balaclavabunker/README.md

 This directory includes bash scripts I've written to automate maintenance / configuration tasks such as backing up game servers and running discord bots.

+# Configuration

+## Setting directory paths

+Edit the file config/path.sh to set relevant paths for each script to use.
+Paths are formatted as a bash variable like the example below:

+Variable Name       Path in Quotations (" ")
+` gmod_install_dir="/PATH/TO/GMOD/SERVER/" `

+Each script which needs a path from this config file should have `source ../config/path.sh` at the beginning to source these variables.

 # Disclaimer

 I, Jaykstah, relinquish all liability for damage, data loss, or inconvenience caused by the usage of these scripts.